-Steve McCarty lectures for Osaka Jogakuin University and College (former full Professor) and for the Japanese government international agency JICA.
-From 2015-2010 he was an Adjunct Professor for international classes and faculty development at Kansai University.
+Steve McCarty lectures for Osaka Jogakuin University and College (former full Professor) and the Japanese government international agency JICA.
+From 2015-2020 he was an Adjunct Professor for international classes and faculty development at Kansai University.
 Since 1998 he is the elected President of the World Association for Online Education (WAOE).
-His CV lists 301 documented accomplishments: 220 publications and 81 presentations.
-Google Scholar has found 363 citations to his work.
-He publishes on Japan, bilingualism, e-learning, language teaching, and the academic life.
+His CV lists 235 publications and 91 presentations, including eight keynote addresses at international conferences.
+Google Scholar has found 427 citations to his work.
+He publishes on e-learning, Japan, bilingualism, language teaching, and the academic life.
 He lives near Kyoto with his Japanese wife.
 Their sons have careers in the IT and entertainment industries in Tokyo.

-2007: “Podcasting Student Performances to Develop EFL Skills” designated an “Effective Practice” by the Online Learning Consortium based in the U.S.
+2007: “Podcasting Student Performances to Develop EFL Skills” designated an “Effective Practice” for student-generated content by the Online Learning Consortium in the U.S.

 From 2001: 『香川県人物名鑑』教育 [Who’s Who in Kagawa Prefecture, Education field].

-2000: As a contest winner, haiku appeared in the UNESCO book World Culture Report (Paris).
+2000: As a contest winner, haiku appeared in the UNESCO World Culture Report (Paris).

 2000: Designated “Asia Expert” by the Asia Society (New York City).

 1999: Designated “Expert in Distance/Adult Education Research in Asian Countries” by the Open University of Hong Kong Centre for Research in Distance and Adult Learning.

 1997, 2001, 2005: English/Japanese e-Portfolio of publications rated 4 stars, “very useful for research” by the Asian Studies WWW Virtual Library at the Australian National University.
 The bilingual Websites have also been linked from the Harvard Reischauer Center, the Japan WWW Virtual Library at Stanford, and national government libraries.